Erika Mouynes

-Erika Mouynes (born 24 November 1977) is a Panamanian diplomat and lawyer.
-Mouynes held various senior roles in the government of Panama, including serving as the 62nd Minister of Foreign Affairs.
+Erika Mouynes (born 24 November 1977) is a Panamanian diplomat, lawyer, and business executive.
+Mouynes served as the 62nd Minister of Foreign Affairs of Panama from December 2020 to October 2022.
+Her tenure focused on irregular migration through the Darién Gap, climate diplomacy, and Panama's COVID-19 vaccine procurement.

-She currently serves as the Chair of the Advisory Board for the Atlantic Council-Adrienne Arsht Latin America Center.
-Mouynes is a fellow at the Harvard University Advanced Leadership Initiative.
+Mouynes sits on the advisory board of the Smithsonian Tropical Research Institute and was a Resident Fellow at the Harvard Institute of Politics in Spring 2024.
+She is a member of the Atlantic Council Adrienne Arsht Latin America Center Advisory Council and was a 2023 fellow of the Harvard University Advanced Leadership Initiative.

-Her professional experience extends to the private sector, where she has worked as a senior attorney at the international law firm Shearman & Sterling LLP.
-She also held the position of Chief Legal Officer and General Counsel at Fintech Advisory, an investment company based on Wall Street.
+Before entering government, Mouynes worked in the private sector, including as an attorney at Shearman & Sterling LLP and as Chief Legal Officer and General Counsel at Fintech Advisory.

 Early life and education

 Mouynes was born in Panama.
-She completed her undergraduate education in Panama, obtaining a Bachelor's degree in Law and Political Sciences from Santa Maria la Antigua Catholic University, and a Bachelor of Arts in Business Administration from the Latin American University of Science and Technology, graduating magna cum laude from both institutions.
-Mouynes pursued further education in the United States as a Fulbright scholar and obtained a postgraduate Certificate in Business, a Master of Laws (LLM) in Corporate Law from New York University, as well as a LLM in International Law from the University of California, Berkeley.
+She completed her undergraduate education in Panama, earning a bachelor's degree in law and political sciences from Santa Maria la Antigua Catholic University and a bachelor's degree in business administration from the Latin American University of Science and Technology.
+Mouynes pursued further education in the United States as a Fulbright scholar, undertaking postgraduate studies in business at the New York University Stern School of Business and a Master of Laws (LLM) in Corporate Law from New York University School of Law, and an LLM in International Law from UC Berkeley School of Law.

 Career

-Beginnings
+Private sector

-Mouynes began her career practicing law in Panama and abroad.
-She was an attorney in project finance at the New York City office Shearman & Sterling law firm from 2007 to 2013.
-Subsequently, she served as Chief Legal Officer of the investment fund, Fintech from 2013 to 2017.
+Mouynes began her career practicing law in Panama.
+She was an attorney in project finance at the New York City office of Shearman & Sterling.
+She then worked as General Counsel and Chief Legal Officer of the investment company Fintech Advisory from 2013 to 2017.
+In 2017, Mouynes also became a partner at Pixbae, a Panama-based advisory firm working in fintech.

-In 2015, Mouynes received the Association of Corporate Counsel's Best Global General Counsel Award in 2015.
+In 2015, Mouynes was named to the Association of Corporate Counsel's Top 10 30-Somethings.

+Earlier government service

-In the Panamanian government, Mouynes was appointed Chief of Staff of the Ministry of Commerce and Industries in 2004 and Vice Minister of Multilateral Affairs and Cooperation in 2019.
-She played a role in negotiating the U.S.-Panama Free Trade Agreement and contributed to the development of Panama’s COVID-19 vaccine portfolio.
+Mouynes served as Chief of Staff of the Ministry of Commerce and Industries from 2004 and as Vice Minister of Multilateral Affairs and Cooperation from 2019 to 2020.
+She participated in work related to the U.S.-Panama Free Trade Agreement.